jakobzhao/geog371/lectures/lec06/readme.md

 Many GIS programs can read vector data out of other types of text files such as .gpx (popular format for GPS tracks) and various types of .csv (comma-separated value files often used with Microsoft Excel) that include longitude (X) and latitude (Y) columns.
 You can engineer your web map to parse and read these files, or you may want to use your scripting skills to get the data into another standard format before deploying it in your web map.
 This is where Python skills and helper libraries can be handy.

-**Raster formats**
+**Raster formats: GeoTIFF raster image**

 Most raster formats are openly documented and do not require royalties or attribution.
 These include JPEG, PNG, TIFF, BMP, and others.
 The GIF format previously used a patented compression format, but those patents have expired.

-**GeoTIFF raster image**

 Raster data is currently made available in GeoTIFF format with Deflate compression.
 See the [GeoTIFF Specification](https://trac.osgeo.org/geotiff/) for more details about this format.

+**Map tiles**

+Usually the base maps are stored as tile layers, designed for fast and simple access by web maps.
+Tile layers are also useful when you need to expose a map or layer on the web for the visualization of relatively static data.
+Tile layers come in different formats based on the original source data.
+Tile layers can be stored as prerendered raster tiles or as vector tiles.
+Both raster and vector tiles are designed to provide high-performance and high-scalability delivery of map data for visualization purposes.

 ## 3. Geospatial data conversion: Shapefile to GeoJson

-Geojson is one of the most popular geospatial data format for web based geovisualization.
-This tutorial will show you how to convert a shapefile to a geojson data step by step.
+This section will show you how to convert a shapefile to a geojson data step by step.
 Though there are multiple online or desktop based tools we could implement the conversion.
 Here, we would recommend using QGIS, mainly because it is intuitive to understand the conversion process and easy to use.
 Once you are familiar with QGIS, I believe you will be more confident in switching to other geospatial data conversion tools (e.g., ogr2ogr).

 1\.
 Above all, we need to get some geospatial data.
 So, we download the shapefile of Oregon Counties (2015) from the data repository at [oregon explorer](http://oregonexplorer.info/data).
 This specific data set is located at [http://spatialdata.oregonexplorer.info/geoportal/details;id=361c06fee9de4e24a72e280fb386a771](http://spatialdata.oregonexplorer.info/geoportal/details;id=361c06fee9de4e24a72e280fb386a771).
 There is another copy of this data set in this repository at [assets/orcnty2015.zip](assets/orcnty2015.zip).